RedHatInsights/digital-roadmap-backend/README.md

     make install  # or install-dev
     ```

-    Or create a virtual environment manually, activate it, and install the requirements.

-    ```shell
-    pip install -r requirements.txt -r requirements-dev.txt
-    ```

 3. Run the server with `make run`.
 This will run using the default virtual environment.

     To run the server manually: